joshdewhurst/Hermie-s-Journey-Home/README.md

 - start with what I know before building out
 - if I get stuck for longer than 45 minutes, ask for help
 - build out once the basics are there
 #### I am excited to go in over the next couple weeks and get my game to run how I liked by building it out slowly one element at a time, instead of trying to do every element all at once.
+The following are things I will add for sure now that I feel more confident with my basics
+- Making crabs move like crabs.
+- Making an end goal that you have to touch to end the game.
+- Having game pieces be images instead of just shapes.
+- Creating a health meter that will deduct health when touching an enemy, and also having the enemy disappear on contact.
 ___
 # Credits
  - Franks Laboratory on Youtube.